nmshd/documentation/_docs_explore/61-runtime.md

 ### Decider Module

-**Note:** This Module is responsible for important logic in the Enmeshed ecosystem and is therefore enabled by default in every official Enmeshed Application.
+**Note:** This Module is responsible for important logic in the enmeshed ecosystem and is therefore enabled by default in every official enmeshed Application.
 {: .notice--warning}

-Currently this Module is only responsible for moving a Request from the status `DecisionRequired` to the status `ManualDecisionRequired` in which e.g. the Enmeshed App can prompt the User to manually review the Request.
+Currently this Module is only responsible for moving a Request from the status `DecisionRequired` to the status `ManualDecisionRequired` in which e.g. the enmeshed App can prompt the User to manually review the Request.

 In the future, it will be possible to configure the Decider Module so it automatically accepts certain Requests without any User interaction.